MicrosoftDocs/azure-docs/articles/storage/files/storage-files-migration-ss8000.md

 ### Step 1 summary

-At the end of Step 1 you now have a StorSimple 8020 virtual appliance deployed on an Azure VM, in the same region as your StorSimple cloud storage.
+At the end of Step 1, you now have a StorSimple 8020 virtual appliance deployed on an Azure VM, in the same region as your StorSimple cloud storage.
 You have also determined a volume clone to use for the initial migration.
-That volume clone either was very recently taken or is a the oldest backup volume clone you've determined you must move.
+That volume clone either was very recently taken or is the oldest backup volume clone you've determined you must move.

 You then mounted the volume clone to the StorSimple 8020 virtual appliance in Azure and have it's data available.